 If the Save a copy of script options is chosen, the created script can be reviewed or modified and re-execute it afterwards, directly in SQL Server Management Studio.

-Click the Build button
+Click the Finish button

 The script will create a new database and all objects in it.